Try The Mathematical Tripos

 geometrie.jpg

-Figure 2: Cartesian Geometry by Van Schooten rarebooks
+Figure 1: Cartesian Geometry by Van Schooten rarebooks

 Again he returns to the math department to ask for a new book, and they are all still immersed in Cartesian geometry so Newton, despite being told it was a very difficult book, borrows a 1659 two volume Latin translation of Descartes La Geometrie by van Schooten called Geometria, a Renato des Cartes with appendices and commentary by his students.
 This book was considered the state of the art of 17th century analytical geometry, it would be like reading a graduate text today by a leading expert that had an appendix full of lecture notes and PhD student dissertations.

 This is the algorithm Newton used to read van Schooten's two volume book.
 He read a few pages or so, couldn't understand the text, and went back to the beginning.
 Went a little further then stopped again going back to the beginning.
 He repeats this loop by himself until he finally 'makes himself whole of Descartes'.
 Looking at the online copy of this 1659 version the Descartes geometry is about 104 pages and 450 or so pages of additional research/commentary.
 It is broken up into 3 parts and assuming he didn't have to reread each part everytime he looped, only the relevant part (~34 pages), it probably took him 3 months to finish van Schooten which is what his notebook shows that after a few months he was already doing research in analytical geometry trying to generalize Descartes.
 His notebook indicates he learned from the grad student commentaries how to transform a hard problem into a different simpler one.
+Somewhere around this time he moves dorms complaining his peers were too busy partying so lives with more serious students.

 Newton's notes which you can read online show him trying to generalize any math he read which often would lead him into algebraic corners where he would get stuck as there didn't exist at the time methods to solve/simplify.
 He seemed to assume everything he read was a special case of something more general such as the insight that integration is the reverse operation of differentiation so there must only be a theory of derivatives somewhere waiting to be discovered.